Pantagrueliste/multi-saxon/README.md

 # multisaxon

 ``multisaxon`` is a tool designed to rapidly transform vast amounts of XML TEI to text.
-By harnessing the capabilities of the Saxon processor (XSLT 2+) and leveraging multiprocessing, multisaxon offers the high speed XML transformations `lxml` cannot acheive.
+By harnessing the capabilities of the Saxon processor (XSLT 2.0+) and leveraging multiprocessing, multisaxon offers high speed XML transformations `lxml` can only acheive with XSLT 1.0.

 ## Features